QUESTIONS & ANSWERS

 Are there any side effects to treatment?

 Osteopathy, Massage, Shockwave, Reflexology and Acupuncture may all result in some discomfort post treatment and very rarely superficial bruising can occur.
-However this is very uncommon and any soreness should last no more than 24 hours after treatment.
-We advise icing the areas that have been worked on in aid to combat any discomfort you may feel if it occurs.
+However this is very uncommon and any soreness shouldn’t last more than a few days after treatment.
+We advise icing the areas that have been worked on in aid to combat any discomfort you may feel.
 Treatment shouldn’t stop you doing anything you had planned to do including exercising, however please take the advice of your practitioner as every case is different.

 Do I need a GP referral?